 “Achieving these will definitely require active advocacy and engagement of relevant stakeholders to mobilize high-level political support that will drive the campaign, especially at the sub-national level.

-“The stakeholders that are expected to act include the Executive State Governors, Chairmen of Local Government Areas, National and State Legislators, Members of the International Community, Development Partners, Private Sector, Civil Societies, Media and the general populace,” Minister added.
+“The stakeholders that are expected to act include the Executive State Governors, Chairmen of Local Government Areas, National and State Legislators, Members of the International Community, Development Partners, Private Sector, Civil Societies, Media and the general populace,” the Minister added.

 He hinted of the federal government’s readiness to officially launch the Clean Nigeria Campaign Strategic Plan, in furtherance of its efforts to achieve Open Defecation Free (ODF) status.